-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such rose flowers are thought to target the Spleen and the Liver.
-In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Rose flowers contain both gallic acid derivatives and polysaccharides as major antioxidant principles.1